Quantum Fokker-Planck Master Equation for Continuous Feedback Control

 with effective dephasing rate $\tilde{\lambda} = \lambda + \Delta^2\ln(2)/2\gamma$, and coefficient $D_0 = 2 \sqrt{\lambda/\pi\gamma} _{2}F_{2}(1/2,1/2;3/2,3/2;-4\lambda/\gamma)$, where $_{2}F_{2}(\cdot)$ is a generalized hypergeometric function.
 The first term on the RHS of Eq.~(\ref{eq:quantum-feedback-Liouvillian}) represents the coherent drive, while the second term describes dephasing due to measurement and feedback.
 The third term is a source for quantum coherence, stabilizing the coherence in the long-time limit.
 We emphasize that the first order correction is essential to compute the power as the steady state coherence vanishes to leading order, and hence, no power can be extracted.
-Note that the third term can lead to negativities in $\hat{\rho}_t$, which is of no concern in the separation of timescales regime where the term is small.
+Note that the third term, which goes beyond leading order, can lead to negativities in $\hat{\rho}_t$, which is of no concern in the separation of timescales regime where the term is small.
+We stress that this term is trace preserving as $\hat{\sigma}_x$ is traceless.

 The average power of the system is given by $P(t) = \trace\{[\partial_t \hat{H}(D)] \hat{\rho}_t\}$, where power is extracted (dissipated) when $P(t)>0$ ($P(t)<0$).
 Over one driving period $\tau=2\pi/\Delta$, the time averaged power reads